 The process is done.
 Your shoes are now clean and ready to roll again.
 However, I’ll share some general tips on how to take care of your basketball shoes and make sure you’re having the longest and reliable possible experience with each pair you buy.

 Don’t clean them if they ain’t worth cleaning

 That’s right.
 Some people are tempted to have their kicks precisely clean and shining like a mirror every two days.
 I don’t recommend that.
-As safe and effective your cleaning methods are, the more you clean, water and scrub them, the less time they’ll last.
+As safe and effective as your cleaning methods are, the more you clean, water, and scrub them, the less time they’ll last.
 Period.
 I recommend only cleaning your stuff only when it’s really time – they’re noticeably dirty, all stoned up and smelly.

 I used to actually clean my kicks in a washing machine all the time before.
 Yeah, some shoes are just fine and they won’t break down on you.
-However, there’s a reason why most manufacturers don’t recommend it – you never know when you’ll damage the seams, materials, or mess with the colours.
+However, there’s a reason why most manufacturers don’t recommend it – you never know when you’ll damage the seams, materials, or mess with the colors.